 The menu at Francis Ford Coppola's restaurant Werowocomoco includes fry bread tacos, venison chili, cedar plank salmon and rotisserie prairie chicken.

 Chef Jeff Bolton of Kachina Southwestern Grill in Westminster, Colorado, breaks down, hangs, drys, and smokes Colorado-sourced bison for center-of-the-plate steak dishes, burgers, and jerky.

 Indigenous Flavors for Dessert

 Feature skillets in brunch, bar bite and dessert applications.
 Consider calling out the cooking method on your menu for items like cast iron catfish or serving items in mini skillets.

-Use ingredients that originated in North America, like cranberries, crabapples, and blueberries in desserts such as cranberry-chocolate torte, crepes with crabapple-caramel filling, and blueberry cobbler with maple whipped cream.
+Try to incorporate items like cranberries, crabapples, and blueberries in desserts such as cranberry-chocolate torte, crepes with crabapple-caramel filling, or blueberry cobbler with maple whipped cream.